JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 ## Getters and setters

 Methods that follow the Java conventions for getters and setters (no-argument methods with names starting with `get` and single-argument methods with names starting with `set`) are represented as properties in Kotlin.
+Such properties are also called _synthetic_.
 `Boolean` accessor methods (where the name of the getter starts with `is` and the name of the setter starts with `set`) are represented as properties which have the same name as the getter method.